EduardoJRP/multicolor_sphere/README.md

 # three.js
-Learning how to use Three.js
+Learning how to use Three.js based on tutorials for general purpose.

 This has been followed by the following video: https://www.youtube.com/watch?v=0fYi8SGA20k&t=898s